Area code 606: History

 Area code 606 was created in 1954 in a split of the 502 numbering plan area.
 It initially comprised the entire eastern half of Kentucky, as far west as Lexington and Northern Kentucky, the Kentucky side of the Cincinnati area.
 Notably, it was one of the first three area codes with "0" as the middle digit that were not assigned to an entire state; the others were area code 507 in Minnesota and area code 607 in New York state.

 In 1999, most of the northwestern portion of the old 606 territory, including Lexington and Northern Kentucky, split off with area code 859.
-Conventional wisdom suggested that Lexington and Northern Kentucky should have kept 606.
-Lexington was by far the largest city with the existing area code.
-Combined, Lexington and Northern Kentucky accounted for almost two-thirds of the population.
-When an area code is split, normal practice calls for the largest city to retain the old area code.
-However, the rural portion of 606 is one of the poorest areas of the nation; 16 of the 100 poorest counties in the nation by median income are in 606.
-The Kentucky Public Service Commission and BellSouth (now part of AT&T), the dominant carrier in the area at the time, decided to let the rural portion retain 606 in order to spare residents and businesses in this notoriously impoverished area the expense and burden of having to change their numbers, which would have also required en masse reprogramming of cell phones.
+Precedent would have had Lexington and Northern Kentucky keep 606, as this was the largest population center in the numbering plan area.
+Lexington and Northern Kentucky combined accounted for almost two-thirds of the population of the former 606 territory.
+However, the rural portion of 606 is one of the poorest areas of the nation; 16 of the 100 poorest counties in the nation are in 606.
+The Kentucky Public Service Commission and BellSouth (now part of AT&T), the dominant service provider in the area at the time, decided to let the rural portion retain 606 to spare residents and businesses the expense and burden of having to change telephone numbers, which would have also required en masse reprogramming of cell phones.
 Also, 859 on a standard telephone keypad can be translated into "UKY", a reference to the University of Kentucky, the state's flagship institution of higher learning, located in Lexington.

-With the great majority of the old 606's landlines and cell phones transferring to 859, the split left 606 as one of the most thinly populated area codes in the country.
-As of 2022 it is not projected to exhaust until about 2034.
+With the great majority of the old 606's landlines and cell phones transferring to 859, the split left 606 as one of the most thinly populated numbering plan areas in the country.
+As of 2022, it was not projected to exhaust until about 2034.